CoocooFroggy/FutureRestore-GUI/README.md

 ![Github issues](https://img.shields.io/github/issues/JohnnnnyKlayy/FutureRestore-GUI.svg)
 ![Github repo size](https://img.shields.io/github/repo-size/JohnnnnyKlayy/FutureRestore-GUI.svg)

-A GUI implementation for FutureRestore written in Java 8.
+A GUI implementation for FutureRestore written in Java.

 ![Screenshot of FutureRestore GUI in Light Theme](.github/FutureRestoreGUILight.png?raw=true "FutureRestore GUI Light")
 ![Screenshot of FutureRestore GUI in Dark Theme](.github/FutureRestoreGUIDark.png?raw=true "FutureRestore GUI Dark")

 ## Installation

 Download from [releases](https://github.com/JohnnnnyKlayy/FutureRestore-GUI/releases).
-Java 8 required for Mac, Windows, and Universal builds.
-Install Java from the [official source](https://www.java.com/download/).
+No Java download required (it's bundled).

 Mac builds work on MacOS.
 Windows builds work on Windows.
+Linux builds work on all major desktop distributions of Linux that support AppImage.
-Universal builds work on Mac, Windows, and Linux.
+Universal builds work on Mac, Windows, and Linux, but Java 11 or later is required, along with JaxaFX.

 ## Features
 - Fancy, user-friendly interface for selecting files for FutureRestore.
 No more huge commands such as: